CONTENT

 Earn More Online Reviews with Text Request

-7. Request and process patient payments.
+7. Request and collect patient payments via text message.

 Typically the patient will visit, you’ll send the details of their visit to insurance, insurance will get back to you on how much they’ll cover, then you mail the final invoice to the patient.